45+ Indiana Religious Sites

 Did you know that Indiana is full of religious sites?
 I wish I had a better term to describe this great list, but for the sake of simplicity, “Indiana religious sites” was the best I could come up with.

-I had originally set out to find activities to do in Indiana during Holy Week, what I ended up discovering is that there are almost too many to list!
-In this huge (and I mean HUGE) list you’ll find museums, prayer walks, labyrinths, shrines, productions, gardens, etc. Labyrinths are paths often used for prayer and meditation, to help people find peace and healing.
-And you’ll likely find one nearby – there are quite a few of them in Indiana!
+I initially set out to find activities in Indiana during Holy Week.
+What I ended up discovering is that there are almost too many to list!
+In this vast (and I mean HUGE) list, you’ll find museums, prayer walks, labyrinths, shrines, productions, gardens, etc. Labyrinths are paths often used for prayer and meditation to help people find peace and healing.
+And you’ll likely find one nearby—quite a few of them are in Indiana!

-Regardless of your denomination or faith, I encourage you to explore some of these Indiana religious sites.
-Oftentimes, I think people are leery of visiting places they are unfamiliar with simply because it does not line up with their denomination.
-All of these sites are designed to either help you pray, learn, or free us of the distractions that keep us from hearing God’s voice.
+I encourage you to explore some Indiana religious sites regardless of denomination or faith.
+Oftentimes, I think people are leery of visiting unfamiliar places simply because it does not align with their denomination.
+These sites are designed to help you pray, learn, or free us of the distractions that keep us from hearing God’s voice.

 Disclaimer: Blog posts may contain affiliate links and/or ads.
 When you click on these links I may earn a small commission that helps keep this blog running and support my family.
 This is at no cost to you.
-If you have any questions, feel free to read my disclaimer and privacy policy.
+If you have any questions, please read my disclaimer and privacy policy.
 Thank you!

 Sites sectioned by region

 I’ve listed all of these Indiana religious sites alphabetically, but I’ve also categorized them by three regions below (northern, central, and south).
-All are open to the public, most of them open daily (I’ve noted if they have restrictions).
+All are open to the public, and most are open daily (I’ve noted if they have restrictions).
 Please use precautions and follow state/site guidelines when visiting.

 Northern Indiana